 3-deep system, 2,500 lb. load.
 Back pressure = .06 x 2,500 lbs. x 2 pallets = 300 lbs.

-To mitigate pallet flow back pressure, a pallet separator (sometimes referred to as a “hold-back” or “braking” device), can be added to the lanes.
-This interlocking component pops up above the roller or skate wheel tracks to stop and hold the series of pallets behind the one at the pick-face, typically at a distance of 6 to 12 inches.
-That negates the forces prohibiting the front pallet from being easily removed.
-To advance the pallet flow, a manual release latch is triggered by the operator, allowing the next pallet to index into pick-face position.
+To mitigate pallet flow back pressure, the rack manufacturer can add a pallet separator to each lane.
+These are also known as a “hold-back” or “braking” devices.
+This interlocking component pops up above the roller or skate wheel tracks.
+It stops and holds the series of pallets behind the one at the pick-face, typically at a distance of 6 to 12 inches.
+That negates the forces that inhibit easy removal of the front pallet.
+To advance the pallet flow, an operator triggers a manual release latch.
+The release allows the next pallet to index into pick-face position.

 When used in deep-lane flow, the device relieves the pressure otherwise experienced by the lift truck.
 That increases forklift driver productivity while preventing product damage as it eliminates the forces that prevent easy removal of the empty pallet.